pudjojotaro/prismatic_parser/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows%20|%20MacOS-lightgrey)

 ## Introduction
-**Steam Prismatic Gems Parser** is a demonstration project that monitors Steam marketplace items with gems, specifically focusing on Dota 2 couriers and Arcana Items.
-It uses asynchronous workers running in parallel to fetch market data and analyzes the profitability of items by comparing their prices with the combined value of their embedded gems.
+**Dota 2 Prismatic Gems Parser** is a demonstration project that monitors Steam marketplace items with gems, specifically focusing on Dota 2 couriers and Arcana Items.
+It uses asynchronous workers running in parallel to fetch market data and analyzes the potential profitability of items by comparing their prices with the combined value of their embedded gems.

 ---